OnkarL5/Qiskit-India-Challenge/README.md

 Classifying MNIST hadwritten dataset digits using Variational Quantum Computing(VQC).

-Classifies 4 and 9 with accuracy of 78.35%.
+Classifies 4 and 9 with an accuracy of 78.35%.